Advertiser Disclosure

 4. Afternoon Tea at the Plaza

 The Plaza Hotel is iconic, and the afternoon tea served inside the Palm Court is considered a quintessential New York experience.
-While definitely a splurge at $90/person, the luxury can’t be beat.
-There is a preset menu of tea, sandwiches, scones, and sweets with a glass of champagne to wash it all down.
-Be sure to make reservations in advance, especially if you’re visiting around the holidays.
+While a splurge at $120 per person, the luxury can’t be beaten.
+There is a preset menu of tea, sandwiches, scones, and sweets, with a glass of Champagne to wash it all down.
+Make reservations in advance, especially if you’re visiting around the holidays.

-Visit: Head to their website to make reservations and see the current menu selection.
+Visit: Head to the website to make reservations and see the current menu selection.

 5. Central Park

-Aim to see some of the architectural highlights like Bethesda Terrace, Strawberry Fields, the Conservatory Garden, and the Loeb Boathouse.
+Aim to see architectural highlights including Bethesda Terrace, Strawberry Fields, the Conservatory Garden, and the Loeb Boathouse.

-Get There: Visit the Central Park website for the best way to get there.
+Get There: Visit the Central Park website for the best ways there.

 With her impressive 305-foot stature, Lady Liberty is one of the most recognized symbols of America.
 She also looks pretty great in a selfie!
-Take a ferry to go see her up close and personal.
-If you have a relative who was one of over 12 million immigrants who passed through Ellis Island, this is especially meaningful.
+Take a ferry to see her up close and personal.
+This is especially meaningful if you have a relative who was one of over 12 million immigrants who passed through Ellis Island.
 Tickets to Ellis Island Immigration Museum are included in the ticket price.

-Visit: Tickets start at $18.50 for adults and $9 for kids, but upgraded tickets are available as well.
+Visit: Tickets start at $25 for adults and $16 for kids, but upgraded tickets are available.
 Check the website for departure times.

 7. American Museum of Natural History

 This museum is a great activity for the whole family!
-The Rose Center for Earth and Space is a favorite exhibit, but you should also plan on visiting the dinosaurs, the Hall of the Universe, and the Butterfly Conservatory.
-There are approximately 32 million artifacts inside spread across 4 city blocks, 25 buildings, and 45 exhibition halls…so don’t even try to see everything in 1 day!
+The Rose Center for Earth and Space is a favorite exhibit, but you should also visit the dinosaurs, the Hall of the Universe, and the Butterfly Conservatory.
+There are approximately 32 million artifacts inside, spread across 4 city blocks, 25 buildings, and 45 exhibition halls — so don’t even try to see everything in 1 day!

 8. Chinatown

-Mott and Grand Streets are lined with stands selling exotic foods like live eels, square watermelons, and hairy rambutans, while Canal Street glitters with jewelry stores and gift shops.
+Mott and Grand streets are lined with stands selling exotic foods like live eels, square watermelons, and hairy rambutans, while Canal Street glitters with jewelry stores and gift shops.
 Remember to come hungry!
-Here you’ll find some of the best restaurants in NYC representing the cuisine of virtually every province of mainland China and Hong Kong, as well as Indonesian, Malaysian, Thai, and Vietnamese eateries and shops.
+Here, you’ll find some of the best restaurants in New York, representing the cuisine of virtually every province of mainland China and Hong Kong, as well as Vietnamese, Indonesian, Malaysian, and Thai eateries and shops.

-Wander past steamy windows with hanging Peking ducks, street carts vending drinkable coconuts in the summer, and countless restaurants serving up a variety of delicious Chinese cuisine.
-From delicious dumplings to dim sum, you’ll definitely leave stuffed!
+Wander past steamy windows with hanging Peking ducks, street carts vending drinkable coconuts in the summer, and countless restaurants serving delicious Chinese cuisine.
+From delicious dumplings to dim sum, you’ll leave stuffed!

 Visit: Open all the time with no admission fee

-Get There: Chinatown is an area in Lower Manhattan bordered by the Lower East Side to its east, Little Italy to its north, Civic Center to its south, and Tribeca to its west.
+Get There: Chinatown is in Lower Manhattan and bordered by the Lower East Side to its east, Little Italy to its north, the Civic Center to its south, and Tribeca to its west.

 9. Top of the Rock